Should You Buy Lease GAP Insurance?

 That means that in most instances when a leased car is written off or stolen and you don’t have GAP insurance, you can lose a significant amount of money.

-Do you need GAP Insurance?
+Do You Need Lease GAP Insurance?

 You can buy GAP insurance as a package offered by the lease hire firm or directly from an insurance company.